PRIYANSHsvnit/Intelligent_Descriptive_Search_System_for_CCTV/plan.md

 - **Evaluation degrades gracefully.** On CityFlow we quote hard numbers vs `gt.txt`.
 On uncalibrated production footage there's no GT, so validation becomes qualitative/spot-check — plan for that, don't assume a metric.

 **Domain-shift issues to expect on Indian roads (flagged now, not solved yet):**
 1. **Vehicle mix.** CityFlow is cars/trucks/buses; Indian roads are dominated by **two-wheelers, auto-rickshaws, cycle-rickshaws, tractors**.
-YOLO's COCO classes have no "auto-rickshaw" (it'll mislabel as car/truck/motorcycle) — detection likely needs India-specific fine-tuning.
+YOLO's COCO classes have no "auto-rickshaw" (it'll mislabel as car/truck/motorcycle) — detection needs India-specific weights. **(→ now addressed — see *Current India-profile status* below.)**
 2. **Re-ID domain gap.** A VeRi-trained encoder is strong on cars but weaker on autos and two-wheelers — the exact vehicles that dominate here.
-Future step: fine-tune the re-ID encoder on Indian vehicle imagery.
+Future step: fine-tune the re-ID encoder on Indian vehicle imagery. **(→ still open — see status below.)**
 3. **Conditions.** Denser occlusion, night/low-light, monsoon glare, more varied camera angles/quality — all degrade detection, color, and re-ID beyond what CityFlow's clean daytime footage implies.
 4. **Plates.** Indian plate formats/scripts need India-specific OCR (relevant to the later plate branch).

+**Current India-profile status (branch `pipeline-for-indian-roads`).** The pipeline is now profile-driven (`apps/ingest/pipeline/profiles.py`): one codebase, a `--profile {cityflow|india}` switch that flips **only** the detector, class map, re-ID encoder, and footage dir — everything else is the shared, domain-agnostic core above.
+Where each India knob stands:
+- **Detector — DONE.** Official **AIM@IISc UVH-26-MV YOLOv11-X** (arXiv 2511.02563; Apache-2.0 repo, AGPL-3.0 underlying YOLO), wired and verified to load via Ultralytics.
+14 India-specific classes (hatchback/sedan/SUV/MUV/bus/truck/three-wheeler/two-wheeler/LCV/mini-bus/tempo-traveller/bicycle/van/others); class-id order confirmed against the checkpoint's `model.names`. imgsz 640 (its training resolution).
+Resolves domain-shift #1 — auto-rickshaws and two-wheelers now have real classes instead of COCO mislabels. *(A third-party YOLO26x fine-tune, `Perception365/VehicleNet-Y26x`, was evaluated and rejected in favour of the official model for provenance/citability.)*
+- **Re-ID — STILL A GAP (the weakest link for India).** The india profile uses the **same `veri_reid.onnx`** as a placeholder — VeRi/CityFlow-trained, so domain-shift #2 is unaddressed on autos/two-wheelers.
+No public Indian vehicle re-ID / MTMC dataset exists (CityFlow is the only MTMC benchmark), so closing this means sourcing Indian multi-camera footage and self-supervised / ANPR-labelled fine-tuning, then re-exporting a 2048-d ONNX (dim stays locked).
+Not started.
+- **Footage — MISSING.** No `footage_data/india/` clips yet, so `--profile india` can't run end-to-end.
+CityFlow stays the only footage with ground truth → it remains the regression bench and the only defensible IDF1 number.
+- **Color / SigLIP / matcher / DB / API / UI — unchanged**, domain-agnostic, work as-is under either profile.

 None of this blocks the hackathon — CityFlow is the right thing to build and demo on.
 It just means we keep the **portable core independent of CityFlow's conveniences**, and stay honest about what transfers to Indian roads and what needs more work.